Tidal deformability and other global parameters of compact stars with strong phase transitions: Introduction

-In this article we study the properties related to the twin branch of the NS using a simplified parametric EOS that allow us to analyse the space of NS solutions.
-Specifically, we study the influence of a strong (destabilising) phase transition on the tidal deformability of the NS, and apply these results to the recent measurements obtained by the LIGO-Virgo Collaborations from the GW170817 event \citet{Abbott2017a, Abbott2018a, Abbott2018b}.
-For the recent studies concerning the tidal deformability see \citet{Annala2017,Most2018,NandiC2018,Paschalidis2018,Raithel2018}.
-We also aim to constrain how the part of the EOS {\it before} the phase transition influences the parameters of the EOS {\it after} the phase transition.
-In other words, we aim to put constraints on the observable parameters of the NS (such as the radius that is potentially a measurable parameter) for the masses below the mass at which the phase transition occurs, and investigate how the shape of the $M(R)$ is related to the properties of the twin branch.
+In this article we study the properties related to the twin branch of the NS using a simplified parametric EOS that allows us to analyse the space of NS solutions.
+Specifically, we study the influence of a strong (destabilising) phase transition on the tidal deformability of the NS, and apply these results to the recent measurements obtained by the LIGO-Virgo Collaborations from the GW170817 event \citep{Abbott2017a, Abbott2018a, Abbott2018b}.
+For the recent studies concerning the tidal deformability see \citet{Annala2017}, \citet{Most2018}, \citet{NandiC2018}, \citet{Paschalidis2018} and \citet{Raithel2018}.
+We also aim to constrain how the part of the EOS {before} the phase transition influences the parameters of the EOS {after} the phase transition.
+In other words, we aim to put constraints on the observable parameters of the NS (such as the radius that is potentially a measurable parameter) for the masses below that at which the phase transition occurs, and investigate how the shape of the $M(R)$ is related to the properties of the twin branch.

-The article is composed as follows: Section~\ref{sect:tov-eos} we describe the parametric EOS and the methods of obtaining the solutions of the hydrostatic equilibrium equations for the NSs.
-Section~\ref{sect:twin-propert} contains the properties of NS sequences compatible with existing observational constraints, such as the $M_{max}$ requirement and the tidal constraints of GW170817.
+The article is composed as follows.
+In Sect.~\ref{sect:tov-eos} we describe the parametric EOS and the methods of obtaining the solutions of the hydrostatic equilibrium equations for the NSs.
+In Sect.~\ref{sect:twin-propert} we present the properties of NS sequences compatible with existing observational constraints, such as the $M_{max}$ requirement and the tidal constraints of GW170817.
 Section~\ref{sect:concl} contains discussion and summary.